stormpath/stormpath-documentation/source/reference.rst

 - Directory
 - Group

-An individual Account Store Mapping resource may be accessed via its Resource URI:
+An individual Account Store Mapping resource may be accessed via its Resource URL:

 **accountStoreMapping URL**